 What are ID3v1 tags, and why remove them?

 The ID3v1 format now seems to be very limited.
-It can hold just seven audio tags: Title, Artist, Album, Year, Comment, Track Number and ID3v1 Genre Index.
-The text tags are limited by just 30 characters.
+It can hold just seven audio tags: Title, Artist, Album, Year, Comment, Track Number, and ID3v1 Genre Index.
+The text tags are limited to just 30 characters.
 The Genre Index can contain only 255 predefined values.
 The standard also prohibits storing non-Latin characters in the chunk fields.

-ID3v1 still can be used by some old software, found on old Mac and Windows systems, or just in the car or portable audio players.
-If it is not your case, you can sweep ID3v1 metadata from your MP3 files, as not so that even new software is already using ID3v2.3 and ID3v2.4 metadata for a long time.
+ID3v1 can still be used by some older software, found on legacy Mac and Windows systems, or in vehicles or portable audio players.
+If it is not your case, you can sweep ID3v1 metadata from your MP3 files, so that even new software has been using ID3v2.3 and ID3v2.4 metadata for a long time.

-ID3v1 tags can confuse the tagging process, as one application can write to the ID3v1 tags only, and another to the ID3v2.
-Removing ID3v1 tags can reduce the complexity and help to ensure that all MP3 files use the same tagging method.
+ID3v1 tags can confuse the tagging process, as one application can write to the ID3v1 tags only, while another can write to the ID3v2 tags.
+Removing ID3v1 tags can reduce the complexity and help ensure that all MP3 files use the same tagging method.

 The software not supporting ID3v1 tags might report audio files containing ID3v1 tags as corrupted or having invalid audio frames.

-The steps to get rid of ID3v1 tags in your MP3 files have been provided below.
+The steps to remove ID3v1 tags from your MP3 files are provided below.

 Open files in the Tag Editor